jasonmacduffie/isles-of-maga/races.md

 ### Gnomes

-Gnomes are a subrace of Orokins, and have much more monstrous features than other settings.
+Gnomes are a subrace of Okros, and have much more monstrous features than other settings.
 They appear to have physical traits of both Halflings and Goblins.
-They are much more magically inclined than other Orokins.
+They are much more magically inclined than other Okros.

 Gnomes generally have blue hair.